 Guide

 Google deletes orphan secondary calendars starting April 27, 2026 (personal accounts) and October 5, 2026 (Workspace).
 A new Calendar API endpoint for ownership transfers launches in June 2026.
 This guide covers the timeline, what breaks, and how to prepare your integrations.
-Works with Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.
+Works across all major email providers.

 What changed

-The important rollout detail is that the deletion behavior is split.
+The deletion behavior is split by account type.
 Personal Google accounts start losing orphan calendars on April 27, 2026.
 Google Workspace accounts do not switch to deletion until October 5, 2026, and Google says orphan Workspace calendars continue through an auto-assignment process until that date when another user already has Make changes and manage sharing access.
-If your integration creates calendars on behalf of users, or your organization relies on calendars created by former employees, you still need to act before the enforcement date that applies to you.
+If your integration creates calendars on behalf of users, or your organization relies on calendars created by former employees, act before the enforcement date that applies to your account type.

 Timeline